gravitydepartment/modal/README.md

 ### Customization

 - Pass a `config` object to override any default.
-- Allow scrolling inside the modal's body.
-- Add a custom `id` attribute.
-- Add a custom `class` for styling.
+- Override SCSS vars for styling.

 ## Dependencies